 MEET THE 2018 APMA BOARD OF DIRECTORS

 [L to R]: Paul Murdoch (Director), David Winter (Chair), Karen Ryan (Secretary), Jackie Trad [Queensland Deputy Premier], Elizabeth Carrigan (CEO) and Janet Caffin (former President) at the launch of APMA's 2017 National Pain Week Purple Patch tree planting event in Brisbane

 [Absent] Michael Bates, Georgie Ibbott, Katie Whitehead (Treasurer), David Masters.

 Chair: David Winter

 David Winter joined APMA in mid-2017.
-David is a decorated and serving Detective Inspector with the Queensland Police Service with over 30 years experience, specialising in ethics, integrity, workplace and criminal investigations.
+David has worked in law enforcement for over 30 years and has specialised in ethics, integrity, workplace and criminal investigations.
 He is highly trained in dignitary protection and has performed high risk protection duties and provided world class comprehensive protection packages for numerous Prime Ministers, Premiers, and Presidents from Australia and overseas.
-He is a highly trained interviewer and conducts lectures to government investigators concerning the skills required to effectively interview witnesses and suspects.
+He conducts lectures to government investigators concerning the skills required to effectively interview witnesses and suspects.

-David is a Director of his own company, Chairperson for an inner city high rise commercial and apartment complex and previous Chairperson of a Board of Directors.
+David is a Director of his own company, Chairperson for a commercial and residential complex and has previous experience as Chairperson for other Boards.
 This experience combined with a university qualification and as a graduate of the Australian Institute of Company Directors provides David with a comprehensive skill set in management, strategy, risk, conflict resolution, negotiation and governance within both private and government organisations.

 David has been an active Surf Live Saver and volunteer with Surf Life Saving Queensland and participated in community groups and charitable organisations both within Australia and overseas.